By Atom | Apr 24, 2023, 9:51 AM

 Open day: 12th September, 22nd September, 7th October and 12th October 2023.
 More details are available on the school website

-Overview of selection procedure: online and written entrance exams, interview and headteacher’s report
+Selection process: online and written entrance exams, interview and headteacher’s report

 Registration window: 25th April 2023 – 30th October 2023